-Post emergency situations keeps expending in 2019 because of regional resources and climate instability, creating displaced population in many countries.
+In addition to COVID-19 post emergency situations keeps expending in 2020 because of regional resources and climate instability, creating displaced population in many countries.
 More often there is no "back to normal" solution available.
 New mechanism to address long term demand in local infrastructure drives the collaboration between international humanitarian and development actors.